pbochynski/katacoda-scenarios/modular-kyma/intro.md

 Welcome to modular Kyma.

-Please wait until your kyma CLI will be downloaded and you can start.
+Please wait until your kyma CLI will be downloaded and Kyma Control Plane (lifecycle-manager) is installed in local cluster.